 2. Bloating and Constipation

-Bloating and constipation is another symptom for many women in the first trimester.
-This is because the surge in the hormone progesterone.
-Basically, it causes the muscles in your intestines to slow down, meaning food is not being processed as quickly.
-This can also cause trapped gas and bloating.
+Bloating and constipation is another symptom for many women in their first trimester.
+This symptom is caused by the surge in a hormone called progesterone.
+Basically, it causes the activity of the muscles in your intestines to slow down, meaning food is not being processed as quickly.

 Another culprit could be your Prenatal Vitamin, which may contain extra iron.
 Add on an additional iron supplement (which many women wind up needing in pregnancy) and things can really get backed up.